tuanpka/PCA-with-Dimensionality-reduction/README.md

 * Sales Log Tracking: Keep a detailed record of all sales transactions, enabling easy access to historical sales data.

-* Product Inventory Management: Maintain an organized inventory of products specifically tailored for pets, ensuring optimal stock levels and availability.

-* Customer Relationship Management: Manage customer profiles, purchase history, and appointment records to foster personalized services and strengthen customer relationships.

-* Data Analytics and Reporting: Generate insightful reports and statistics on various aspects of the business, aiding in informed decision-making.

 <!-- GETTING STARTED -->